-He took off his patchwork tunic and put on the tunic adorned with the Italian words “LA FESTA DELLA STREGHE IN MUTANDE.”
-As soon as he put it on, it read:
+He took off his patchwork tunic and put on the gift shop tunic, whereupon it read:

 “See, the writing changes when I wear it.
-But it’s nonsense messages until I get online.
-And then I can communicate with someone else who’s wearing the same tunic, by writing on it.
+But it’s all nonsense messages until I get online.
+And then I can communicate with someone else who’s wearing the same tunic by writing on it.
 As soon as detective Melynchuk or Delilah puts on the tunic we can conference.”

 “Ray went missing.”

 “We don’t know exactly.
 The last person seen with her was—”

 “You,” said the parrot.

 “Ngo heoi zoeng keoi daai japlei,” Wingyee told Cornelius, as she got dressed.

 “She wants you to go with her.”